bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 ![create alb security group](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/create_alb_sg.png)

-Them, click in **Next: Configure Routing**.
+Then, click in **Next: Configure Routing**.

 During this initial setup, we're just adding a dummy health check on `/`.
 We'll add specific health checks for our ECS service endpoint when registering it with the ALB.
 Let's change only the the **Name** to `dummy`:

 ![add routing](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/configure_alb_routing.png)

-Click in **Next: Register Targets** and them in **Review**.
+Click in **Next: Register Targets** and then in **Review**.
 If your values look correct, click **Create**:

 ![alb creation](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/alb_creation.png)

 After creating your ALB, you need to update the security group rule so your ALB can access the EC2 instances where your containers will run.
-In order to identify what is the security group applied to your instances, you can access the ECS console, click in your cluster and them select the tab **ECS Instances**.
+In order to identify what is the security group applied to your instances, you can access the ECS console, click in your cluster and then select the tab **ECS Instances**.
 You will see that you have one instance running.
-Them, click in the ECS Instance ID:
+Then, click in the ECS Instance ID:

 ![ecs instance](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/ecs_instance.png)